 Plasmids that have been sequenced are excellent for generating standard curves, but can be costly and time consuming to produce.
 Oligonucleotides and PCR products can be produced quickly, allowing greater flexibility when changing assays, but are limited in size.
 Additionally, PCR products may have unidentified sequence errors that will alter the efficiency calculation that is necessary during absolute quantification.

-Double-stranded, sequence-verified gBlocks Gene Fragments, a new alternative to single-stranded oligonucleotides, enables creation of long, completely custom DNA sequences.
-Available in lengths up to 3000 bp, they function exactly like a double-stranded PCR product in applications, while offering all of the sequence flexibility of custom, chemically synthesized DNA.
-Furthermore, by including necessary sequence overlaps or restriction sites, gBlocks Gene Fragments are ideally suited for isothermal assembly or cloning into any plasmid, providing a mechanism for production of additional high-fidelity template.
-To read about these and other gBlocks Gene Fragment applications, see the Related citations box on the right.
+gBlocks Gene Fragments, double-stranded, DNA fragments up to 3000 bp, can be used as an alternative to single-stranded oligonucleotides.
+Double-stranded DNA fragments function similarly to a double-stranded PCR product in applications, while offering the sequence flexibility of custom, chemically synthesized DNA.
+By including necessary sequence overlaps or restriction sites, gBlocks Gene Fragments are also ideally suited for isothermal assembly or cloning into any plasmid, providing a mechanism for production of additional high-fidelity template.

 Generating multiple standard curves from a single template